kskorupka/allegro-summer-experience-2022/README.md

 _Warning:_ **q** or any other message will not be recognised.
 The app will be trying to find its repository.

 ## Comments
-Unfortunately, the application cannot deal with huge amount of requests due to the *rate limit*.
-If you have reached the limit, please wait for a while to use the application again.
+Unfortunately, the application cannot deal with an enormous amount of requests (5000 per hour) due to the *rate limit*.
+The application has been authorized with OAuth authorization.